-A professional can complete a tricky job more quickly than you since he or she will have suitable cleaning agents and tools.
+A professional can complete a tricky job more quickly than you since they will have suitable cleaning agents and tools.

 The area you want to clean is too big for one person to do alone.

-There is a lot of grout in the tiles, which you cannot clean by yourself.
+There is a lot of grout in the tiles, which you cannot clean yourself.

 There are a few other reasons for hiring a tile cleaner, but generally, hiring a professional can help finish the job quickly with minimum effort on your end.

 When you hire a professional tile cleaner, a standard service will take 45 to 90 minutes to clean a 250 sq. ft room.
 Inclusions will depend on different factors but may involve:

 A preliminary estimate of the entire job after measurements are taken for each room

 A thorough inspection of the entire area to check for loose tiles and grout.

 Applying sealant on loose tiles and grout if needed.

 Applying a high-strength detergent; paying close attention to stained patches and grout lines.